amberframework/docs/guides/configuration.md

 The files for each environment are found under `{project_name}/config/environments`.
 Each Amber environment is configured in separate YAML files under this directory.

 At runtime the framework will use the `AMBER_ENV` environment value to load the respective environment configuration into the application.
-For example `AMBER_ENV=staging` then this will expect a `config/environments/staging.yml` file to exist.
+For example if `AMBER_ENV=staging` the framework will expect a `config/environments/staging.yml` file to exist and attempt to load its configurations into the application.

 ## Getting the current environment